raspberrypilearning/laser-tripwire/en/step_5.md

 --- task ---

-Add a `WantedBy` directive to 'multi-user.target', so a directory called multi-user.target.wants is created within /etc/systemd/system (if not already available) and a symbolic link to the your unit is placed within.
+Add a `WantedBy` directive set to 'multi-user.target', so a directory called multi-user.target.wants is created within /etc/systemd/system (if not already available) and a symbolic link to the your unit is placed within.
 Disabling your unit removes the link and the dependency relationship.

 ```bash
 [Unit]